 Blocking the deep peroneal nerve will provide anesthesia to the interdigital cleft between the first and second toes of the foot.
 While it does not provide a large amount of sensory innervation, it is still important for patients who are undergoing foot or ankle procedures.
 The increased prevalence of ultrasound has also allowed easy visualization of the nerve and increased success rate of onset to ankle block.
 While blocking the deep peroneal nerve and the other nerves of the ankle during surgery, it has shown this nerve block can improve outcomes in the patient's pain postoperatively.
 This nerve block can also be performed successfully using the extensor hallucis brevis musculotendinous junction as an anatomical landmark.

 A majority of the time the deep peroneal nerve block is used when performing ankle or foot surgery.
-As with any surgery, the process is a well-coordinated effort of many staff, in this case specifically the surgeon, anesthesiologist, and nursing staff.
-For these surgeries, either the surgeon or anesthesiologist places the block and nursing is available with medication for adverse reaction.
+As with any surgery, the process is a well-coordinated effort of an interprofessional healthcare team, in this case specifically the surgeon, anesthesiologist, and nursing staff.
+For these surgeries, either the surgeon or anesthesiologist places the block and nursing is available with medication for an adverse reaction.
 In a large randomized trial, they found with well-organized care between specialties that there was a low risk of neurologic or nerve block site complications for post-operative complications.
 (Level 1) It is also important to work closely with pharmacy and nursing during these situations to monitor for local anesthetic systemic toxicity or LAST syndrome.
 With pharmacy and nursing, they have access and could administer intralipid 20% (1.5 mL/kg bolus, 0.25mg/kg per hour drip) in the case of cardiac arrest due to LAST.
-These procedures require cohesive team approaches and all members of the team are integral to a successful procedure.
+These procedures require cohesive team approaches and all members of the interprofessional team are integral to a successful procedure.
+[Level 5]

 |||Piln� J,Kubes J, [Forefoot surgery under regional anesthesia].
 Acta chirurgiae orthopaedicae et traumatologiae Cechoslovaca.
 2005 [PubMed PMID: 15890145]|